Devihem/SoftUni_file_creator_raw/README.md

-# created to work , not to look good
+## created to work , not to look good

  raw scripts , nothing spcecial , only for text extraxt and file creating  / softuni courses Tested on Windows  for Linux or Mac you must change the slashes for dir

+## !!!
+Most important , copy the exact same line of text !!!

 1 - Place the file in the folder of your current course.